Terms of Service

 Aggregated and de-identified data.
 We may create and use aggregated or de-identified data that does not identify you or any individual for any lawful business purpose, including analytics and improving our products.

 AI model training.
-We will NOT use Your Content to train generative AI models except with your consent or where you have opted in.
-Where we offer features that improve from your use, we will describe the choices available to you in the Privacy Policy and in-product settings.
+We do not use Your Content to train, fine-tune or develop generative AI models — that is not our business.
+If we ever offer a feature that learns from your use, it will be optional and we will describe it in the Privacy Policy and in-product settings before it applies to you.

 As between you and us, you own the Output you create using the Service, subject to your compliance with these Terms and payment of applicable fees.